1. Who should apply for LINK?

 10. When is the application deadline for LINK?

-All Information Sessions will be held at the LINK Office: 2221 S. State Street, Chicago, IL 60616.
+All Information Sessions will be virtual this year because of COVID-19.
 You can RSVP here.

 11. Is attending an info session a requirement to apply?